As a kid, I was never big on graham crackers.

 - Preheat the oven to 350 degrees.

-- Place the dough onto a sheet of parchment paper (large enough to fit a baking sheet).
+- Place the dough onto a sheet of parchment paper (large enough to fit your baking sheet).

-- Once you have a large rectangle, cut the dough with a pizza cutter into about 18-21 squares (three columns, 6-7 rows).
+- Once you have a large rectangle, cut the dough with a pizza cutter into about 18-20 squares.

 - Prick each small square a few times with a fork.

-- Bake 22-25 minutes, until the edges begin to darken.
+- Bake 18-22 minutes or until the edges begin to darken.

 - Break apart and enjoy!